Young Chefs Culinary Program

 In the ExpandED Apprenticeship Program, students develop high-level culinary skills and learn to prepare healthy recipes from diverse cuisines.
 In addition to learning culinary skills, student learn about current food systems issues through a tailored curriculum developed by The Sylvia Center.
 After completing the 60-hour apprenticeship, students are placed in jobs at after-school programs and summer camps to teach healthy cooking classes to young children.

-Green City Force Culinary Program
+Green City Force Farm Food Educator Program